maltez/devops/presentations/redme.md

-# This is presentation for the devops course
+# This is presentation for the DevOps course